flintlib/arb/doc/source/index.rst

     and evaluation of many transcendental functions.
     All is done with automatic, rigorous error bounds.

+    Arb is free software distributed under the
+    GNU Lesser General Public License (LGPL), version 2.1 or later (see :ref:`license` for details).

     The git repository is https://github.com/fredrik-johansson/arb/

     The documentation website is http://fredrikj.net/arb/